 Published By Janet Gershen-Siegel at December 12, 2017

-Getting fast business credit means that your company attains opportunities you never considered you would.
-You can get all new equipment, bid on real estate, and deal with the company payroll, even when times are a bit lean.
+To get business credit fast means that your company attains opportunities you never considered you would.
+You can get all new equipment, bid on real estate, and deal with the company payroll.
+And you can do so even when times are a bit lean.
 This is especially helpful in seasonal firms, where you can go for calendar months with merely negligible sales.

 Given this, you need to tackle quickly developing your business credit.
 Improve and maintain your scores and you will have these opportunities.
-Do not, and either you do not get these business opportunities, or they will set you back you a lot more.
+Do not, and either you won’t get such opportunities, or they will set you back you a lot more.
 And no entrepreneur wants that.
-You ought to understand what affects your company credit before you can make it better.
+You ought to understand what affects your business credit before you can make it better.

-Your credit utilization rate just signifies the amount of money you have on credit which is then divided by your total available credit.
-Lenders ordinarily do not wish to see this exceed 30% (so for every $100 in credit, do not borrow on over $30 of that).
+Your credit utilization rate is the amount you have on credit, then divided by total available credit.
+Lenders ordinarily do not wish to see this exceed 30%.
+So for every $100 in credit, do not borrow on over $30 of that.
 If this percentage is increasing, you’ll need to spend down and repay your debts prior to borrowing more.

-Once you know what impacts your business credit score, you are that much closer to quickly developing improved corporate credit.
+Once you know what impacts your business credit score, you are that much closer to be on your way to get business credit fast.